Prepare services for high load#

 If you intend to make a plan upgrade, it is a good idea to do it shortly after a full backup is taken.
 This reduces the amount of incremental changes that need to be applied on top of the base backup and therefore speeds up the upgrade itself.

 Define the maintenance schedule#

 Similar to backups, it is important to make sure your maintenance windows are configured correctly.

 Plan maintenance updates outside of your peak traffic hours and days.
 Optional updates will not be automatically installed unless you apply them yourself or a mandatory update is created.

 Run load test on service forks#

 To test the impact on high traffic on a service, you can run load tests against copies of your production service using the fork service option option in Aiven Console > your service’s Overview page > Fork Database > New database fork.

 Perform service specific optimizations#

 Optimizing a service allows it to perform better under stress therefore avoiding the need of an upgrade.
-The more optimised a service is for your usage, the better you will be able to weather spikes in traffic.
+The more optimized a service is for your usage, the better you can weather spikes in traffic.